Regional-Australia-Bank/ADR-Gateway/README.md

 ## PM2

 You must have Node 14.
+This method is not recommended except for the most basic verifications, because the component services do not share the same database.
+This may lead to strange behaviours.

 ```
-npm i -g pm2
 npm i
 npm run start
 ```